Tod River Dam: Reservoir use

-There is widespread support in the Eyre Peninsula community for recommissioning the Tod Reservoir using desalination.
+There was widespread support in the Eyre Peninsula community for recommissioning the Tod Reservoir using desalination.
 SA Water investigated this option and concluded it was not viable because of the difficulty in finding an environmentally suitable location for brine waste disposal.
 SA Water also concluded there was insufficient volume of water available in the reservoir to justify desalination.
 Alternative views exist, with others suggesting that desalination could be viable with some further engineering and catchment management considerations.

-In 2013, the reservoir's future has been the topic of Parliamentary debate, including speculation over its future use by iron ore mining company, Centrex Metals.
+In 2013, the reservoir's future was the topic of debate in Parliament, including speculation over its use by Centrex Metals, an iron ore mining company.